 - The retailer or seller: stores or individuals who furnish defective products to customers if they failed to inspect the products or did not warn consumers of known risks.

-- An installer: a company or individual in charge of installing or assembling the product if mistakes contributed to a harmful defect.
+- An installer: a company or individual in charge of installing or assembling the product if mistakes contribute to a harmful defect.

 - A testing facility: a testing laboratory that negligently failed to evaluate the safety of a product and identify potential defects.

 Assigning liability in a product liability claim in Louisiana can be complicated.
 It often involves a thorough investigation to determine the cause of the injury.
-Proving the fault of a defendant requires compelling evidence, such as the defective product and its original packaging, expert testimony, consumer complaints, product recalls, and photographs of injuries.
+Proving a defendant’s fault requires compelling evidence, such as the defective product and its original packaging, expert testimony, consumer complaints, product recalls, and photographs of injuries.

 Louisiana Products Liability Act